-- 2.4.
+- 2.5.
 Competitions for cryptographic performance.
-There is overwhelming evidence of performance requirements-whether real or imagined-playing an important, perhaps dominant, role in cryptographic competitions: - At an NBS workshop in 1976, before DES was approved as a standard, Diffie (in joint work with Hellman; see [47, page 77, "Cost of larger key"]) proposed modifying the DES key schedule to use a longer key.
-Representatives of Collins Radio and Motorola objected that DES is "close to the maximum that could be implemented on a chip with present technology" and that a manufacturing delay "of one to two years might be encountered if a longer key were required".
-See [79, page 20]. - The AES call for submissions [72] listed "computational efficiency" as the second evaluation factor after "security".
-NIST's final AES report [83, page 528] stated that "Rijndael appears to offer an adequate security margin" and that "Serpent appears to offer a high security margin", and the same report claimed [83, page 516] that "security was the most important factor in the evaluation", but NIST selected Rijndael rather than Serpent as AES.
-NIST's only complaints about Serpent were performance complaints. - eSTREAM called [51] for "stream ciphers for software applications with high throughput requirements" and called for "stream ciphers for hardware applications with restricted resources such as limited storage, gate count, or power consumption".
-The eSTREAM committee selected several ciphers for the final eSTREAM portfolio [14]-for example, selecting my Salsa20 cipher with 12 rounds, "combining a very nice performance profile with what
+There is overwhelming evidence of performance requirements-whether real or imagined-playing an important, perhaps dominant, role in cryptographic competitions: - At an NBS workshop in 1976, before DES was approved as a standard, Diffie (in joint work with Hellman; see [57, page 77, "Cost of larger key"]) proposed modifying the DES key schedule to use a longer key.
+Representatives of Collins Radio and Motorola objected to this proposal, saying that DES is "close to the maximum that could be implemented on a chip with present technology" and that a manufacturing delay "of one to two years might be encountered if a longer key were required".
+See [97, page 20].5 - The AES call for submissions [87] listed "computational efficiency" as the second evaluation factor after "security".
+NIST's final AES report [102, page 528] stated that "Rijndael appears to offer an adequate security margin" and that "Serpent appears to offer a high security margin", and the same report claimed [102, page 516] that "security was the most important factor in the evaluation", but NIST selected Rijndael rather than Serpent as AES.
+NIST's only complaints about Serpent were performance complaints. - eSTREAM called [62] for "stream ciphers for software applications with high throughput requirements" and called for "stream ciphers for hardware applications with restricted resources such as limited storage, gate count, or power consumption".
+The eSTREAM committee selected several ciphers for the final eSTREAM portfolio [15]-for example, selecting my Salsa20 cipher with 12 rounds, "combining a very nice performance profile with what appears to be a comfortable margin for security".
+I had recommended, and continue to recommend, 20 rounds; I had proposed reduced-round options only "to save time" for users "who value speed more highly than confidence". - The SHA-3 call for submissions [84] said that "NIST expects SHA-3 to have a security strength that is at least as good as the hash algorithms currently specified in FIPS 180-2, and that this security strength will be achieved with significantly improved efficiency".
+When NIST selected Keccak as SHA-3, it wrote [45] that Keccak "offers exceptional performance in areas where SHA-2

-&lt;sup>4 NBS wrote in 1977 [46, page 10] that DES was "satisfactory for the next ten to fifteen years as a cryptographic standard".
+5 NBS wrote in 1977 [55, page 10] that DES was "satisfactory for the next ten to fifteen years as a cryptographic standard".
 NIST did not end up withdrawing DES as a standard until 2005.
-Almost all of the DES benefits claimed in [74] appeared in 1980 or later, as did 93% of the implementations listed in [74, page 31].
+Almost all of the DES benefits claimed in [90] appeared in 1980 or later, as did 93% of the implementations listed in [90, page 31].
 Why was a claimed manufacturing delay from 1976 to 1977 or 1978 treated as important?
 See Section 3.6 for a possible answer.
-It is also far from clear that the claim was correct: [74, page 16] reports that IBM "had developed a commercially viable VLSI chip that could incorporate the encryption algorithm efficiently" already before March 1975.
+It is also far from clear that the claim was correct: [90, page 16] reports that IBM "had developed a commercially viable VLSI chip that could incorporate the encryption algorithm efficiently" already before March 1975.